kalekundert/pba_waeber2013/README.rst

 2. The algorithm isn't very numerically stable.
 The posterior distribution is represented using two arrays: one for the bin edges and one for the bin heights.
-As the algorithms progress, the bins near the root get very close together and very tall, which leads to loss-of-precision and overflow issues.
+As the algorithm progresses, the bins near the root get very thin and very tall, which leads to loss-of-precision and overflow issues.
 My only advice on how to avoid these problems is to limit the number of iterations.
+It might also help to increase the *p_c* parameter.

 Note that I myself only have a rudimentary understanding of the math behind this algorithm.
 This implementation is based on scripts I received from the